-The Curriculum is designed to achieve the following learning goals which students shall accomplish by the time of their graduation:
+The Curriculum is designed to attain the following learning goals which students shall accomplish by the time of their graduation:

-- Attain careers as practicing laboratory technicians in fields such as clinical laboratories, hospitals, clinical research centers, biotechnology laboratories, equipment manufacturing industries. - To take up advanced studies in disciplines such as Microbiology, Medical Laboratory Technology, Biochemistry, Biotechnology, Hospital Administration, Hospital Records Management, etc., - 3.
-Acquire professional leadership roles
+- 1. Attain careers as practicing laboratory technicians in fields such as clinical laboratories, hospitals, clinical research centers, biotechnology laboratories, equipment manufacturing industries. - Attain advanced studies in disciplines such as Microbiology, Medical Laboratory Technology, Biochemistry, Biotechnology, Hospital Administration, Hospital Records Management, etc., - 3.
+Assume professional leadership roles.